bradgwest/paap/write/paper.md

 the cost at each neuron as we show below.

-The gradient of the cost function with respect to the bias is exactly equal to the error given by Equation \eqref{eq:bp3}:
+The gradient of the cost function with respect to the bias is exactly equal to the error given in Equation \eqref{eq:bp2}.
+That is,

 \begin{equation} \label{eq:bp3}
     \frac{\partial C}{\partial b_j^l} = \delta^l_j